Tuizi/tuizi.github.io/dailyperf/tests/icon_border/test.md

  - Worse case could be more than 700 events displayed in the grid.
 Our test will generate 700.
  - We already have a webfont for all our icons, so the impact of loading a webfont is not to considere in our test.
- - We have to support accessibility, so we have to make sure our HTML respect accessibility rules
+ - We have to support accessibility, so we have to make sure our HTML respect accessibility rules.
+ - Support mobile and IE11

 ## HTML